carlomt/docker-geant4/README.md

 `docker compose run geant4-gui`

+If you wish to use the GUI you have still

 if you want to use the GUI.

 The home in the container is mapped to a subfolder called `workdir` created in the folder where you placed the `docker-compose.yml` and `.env` files